A generalized Multiple-try Metropolis version of the Reversible Jump algorithm: Empirical illustrations

-where $f^*(\bfy|\b\theta_C)$ is the complete data likelihood not in logarithmic form, and $g$ denotes the Beta density. $P_s(C)/C$ and $P_c(C+1)/[(C+1)C/2]$ are respectively the probabilities to split a specific class out of $C$ available ones and to combine one of $(C+1)C/2$ possible pairs of classes.
-The factorials and the coefficient 2 arise from combinatorial reasoning related to label switching; $P_{alloc}$ is the probability that this particular allocation is made and $|J_{split}|$ is the Jacobian of the transformation from $\b\theta_C$ to $\b\theta_{C+1}$, which is equal to $\pi_{c^*}$.

-In the birth-death move we first propose a birth or a death move along the same lines as above; then a birth is accomplished by generating a new empty class, i.e. a class to which no observation is allocated, denoted by $c^*$.
-To do this we draw $\pi_{c^*}$ from $Be(1,C)$, where $C$ is the current number of classes, and rescale the existing weights, so that they sum to 1, as $\pi^{\prime}_c = \pi_c(1-\pi_{c^*})$.
-The new parameters $\lambda_{j|c^*}$ for $j=1,\ldots,4$ are drawn from their prior distribution.
+In the above expression, $L^*(\bfy|m,\b\theta_m)$ is the exponential value of the complete data log-likelihood $\ell^*(\bfy|m,\b\theta_m)$.
+Moreover, $P_s(C)$ is the probability of splitting a component when the the current number of classes is $C$, whereas $P_c(C+1)$ is the probability of combining two components when the current number of classes is $C+1$. $P_{alloc}$ is the probability that this particular allocation is made, $b_{p,q}(\cdot)$ denotes the $Be(p,q)$ density and $|\b J_{split}|$ is the Jacobian of the transformation from $(C,\b\theta_C)$ to $(C+1,\b\theta_{C+1})$, which is equal to $\pi_{c^*}$. \item {\em Birth-death move}: This move aims to add a new empty class or delete an existing one.
+In particular, we first propose a birth or a death move along the same lines as above; then, a birth is accomplished by generating a new empty class, that is, a class to which no observation is allocated, denoted by $c^*$.
+To do this we draw $\pi_{c^*}$ from a $Be(1,C)$ distribution, where $C$ is the current number of classes, and rescale the existing weights, so that they sum to 1, as $\pi^{\prime}_c = \pi_c(1-\pi_{c^*})$, for $c=1,\ldots,C+1$ with $c\neq c^*$.
+The new parameters $\lambda_{j|c^*}$ are drawn, for $j=1,\ldots,4$, from their prior distribution.

 For the death move, a random choice is made between the empty classes; the chosen class is deleted and the remaining class weights are rescaled to sum to 1.
 The allocation of the $z_i$ is unaltered because the class deleted is empty.